ricardoc2016/iw-status-api/resources/docs/index.rst

 2002                       Missing parameter "status".
 2003                       Parameter "string" MUST be a string with a maximum of 120 characters.

+3000                       Status message not found.

+9998                       Resource not found.
 9999                       Unknown Error.
 ========================== ============================================================================